collinbartley/collinbartley/README.md

 - I'm left handed ✋

 A couple hot-takes:
-- Writing CSS is a blast ⌨️
+- Writing CSS (SCSS) is a blast ⌨️
 - Black coffee is the only way ☕
 - 65 and partly cloudy is the best weather possible 🌤️